tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“Turn off every light in the apartment.”
+"Turn off every light in the apartment."